 Since March 2020, COVID-19 has touched every part of our lives.
 We’ve been challenged like never before.
 At UC Health, it is our responsibility to provide a source of hope to our region.
 And now, we have a new reason for hope.
 The vaccine will help put this pandemic behind us.

 When and how to get your COVID-19 vaccine.

-UC Health is following the phased distribution plan set by the State of Ohio.
-We are now vaccinating community members as part of Phase 1B.
-We will release more information about future phases when it becomes available.
+UC Health is following the distribution plan set by the State of Ohio.
+We are vaccinating eligible community members.

 Clinical trials ensure a vaccine is safe and effective.
 Vaccines must go through rigorous research before they can be approved by the FDA.
 In ongoing COVID-19 vaccine studies, tens of thousands of volunteers participated, and scientists closely studied every volunteer for side effects and efficacy.

 The COVID-19 vaccine is safe and effective.

 The three COVID-19 vaccines that have received emergency use authorization have shown to be effective in preventing severe disease from COVID-19.
 The mRNA vaccines from manufacturers Pfizer and Moderna require two doses, while the Johnson & Johnson vaccine requires a single dose.